StableCoder/docker-build-core/README.md

 - Ubuntu
 - Windows

 These images are used to target platforms, not specific tools or compilers, so there is some overlap between them for certain items.
+All images except for CentOS7 have Conan libcxx set to libstdc++11 instead of libstdc++ by default.